Michele Pellizzer: Club career

 Born in Asolo, Pellizzer made his senior debuts with Bassano Virtus in Serie C2.
 In the 2009–10 season he was a part of the squad who won promotion, and after being regularly used in the following season he joined Cittadella.

-On 27 August 2011 Pellizzer made his Serie B debut, starting in a 2–1 home win over AlbinoLeffe; his first goal only came on 1 December 2012, netting his side's only of a 1–1 draw at Juve Stabia.
+On 27 August 2011, Pellizzer made his Serie B debut, starting in a 2–1 home win over AlbinoLeffe; his first goal only came on 1 December 2012, netting his side's only of a 1–1 draw at Juve Stabia.

 In July 2013, Pellizzer became the captain at Cittadella replacing former captain Alex Cordaz.

+On 8 July 2023, Pellizzer signed with Cjarlins Muzane in Serie D.